66 Statistics

 OpenIntro provides three textbooks (OpenIntro Statistics, Introductory Statistics with Randomization and Simulation, and Advanced High School Statistics) along with a collection of ancillary resources including videos, labs, lecture slides, sample exams, and syllabuses.

-Statistics LibreTexts Library (CC BY-NC-SA) by various.
+Statistics LibreTexts Library by various (CC BY-NC-SA).

 A collection of open textbooks, assignments, and other educational resources on subjects related to statistics.